boundarydevices/freertos-boundary/boards/evkmimx8mm/demo_apps/sai_low_power_audio/readme.txt

      3 [ak4497audio    ]: ak4497-audio - ak4497-audio
                           ak4497-audio
 Then the ak4497 sound number is 3.
-2. If use the WM8524 codec, still use the ak4497 sound card number.
+2. If use the WM8524 codec, use the wm8524 sound card number.

 When playback the .wav file:
 1. If want to playabck with pause/resume command, could use command: